 By Priyansh Jun.
 03, 2019

-By winning the Champions League and bringing the trophy coveted by every club in Europe to Anfield, Jurgen Klopp has embellished Liverpool’s stature.
+By helping it win its first Premier League title in 30 years, Jurgen Klopp has embellished Liverpool’s stature.
 There is good reason to believe that he and the club will not stop here.

 Upon his arrival at the club, the manager wished to “turn the doubters into believers.”
 They must be dreaming now.
+Liverpool has won its first Premier League title since 1990.
 A sixth Champions League title is in the Reds’ kitty after 14 years.
-Perhaps, Klopp will also be the man to bring Liverpool its first league title since 1990.
-He almost managed it this season.
 There is no reason to stop believing now.

 When he was still a footballer feeling his way around the game, Klopp had acquired a reputation for problem-solving.
-As a media intern at the privately-owned channel SAT1, the shirt sponsor of his club Mainz, the tall, moustachioed youngster became popular for his facility for talking and his sharp journalistic skills, which he had come to acquire without prior professional training.
+As a media intern at the privately-owned channel SAT1, the tall, moustachioed youngster became popular for his facility for talking and his sharp journalistic skills, which he had come to acquire without prior professional training.
 To this day, that marriage of substance and exuberance stays with him.

 Klopp’s jumpy celebration, his frequent witticisms, and the understated charm often obscure the tactical brilliance that has come to define his teams.
 The German manager’s triumph over the previous status quo of possession and slow-building moves was set in motion a decade ago.
 Now, it is his football of high energy and counter-attacking precision that is in vogue.
-The process that began with Dortmund’s domestic glory in Germany reached its highest point on Saturday as Liverpool won the biggest prize in club football.
+The process that began with Dortmund’s domestic glory in Germany reached its highest point on Friday as Liverpool lifted its first title in 30 years.

 His political views are broadly reflected in Liverpool’s historical support for socialism.